What you get out of this

 To expand top-of-funnel reach, use Shopify’s channel integrations

-One of the nice things about Shopify is how smoothly it integrates with various ad/sales and organic acquisition channels.
+One of the nice things about Shopify is how smoothly it integrates with various organic, ad, and sales channels.
 As a few examples, you can:

 - Sync your product catalog to Facebook and Instagram.